marinasundstrom/yourbrand_new_old/docs/development/getting-started.md

-# Developer experience
+# Getting started

-The entire project can be run locally either fully in Docker, or with some services running separately during development.
+The entire project can be run on your local computer.

 Everything has been pre-configured to work with a local SQL database as well as other dependencies running in Docker.